pedestal/pedestal-docs/documentation/application-overview.md

 * Why use queues and isolate the black box?
 * Why dataflow?
 * Why are there five dataflow functions?
-* Why do dataflow functions take on generic argument?
+* Why do dataflow functions take one generic argument?
-* Why focus on single page applications?

 # Application Overview